Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 Fotor Pricing: Every Tier Laid Out

-Let's put the numbers on the table.
+Let's put the actual numbers on the table.
 (All prices are approximate as of early 2026 — always verify at Fotor before you buy.)

 | Plan | Monthly Price | Annual Price | Key Limits |